tmnabeel30/SleekCare/README.md

 - **Efficiency:** Streamlines the transcription process for medical professionals.
 - **User-Friendly:** Easy editing and customization of transcribed text.

-## Feedback

-Your feedback is invaluable to us!
-If you have suggestions or comments, please reach out to us at `your@email.com`.

-## Contributing

-We welcome contributions from everyone.
-Please see our `CONTRIBUTING.md` file for more information on how to get started.

 ## Credits